fleet-io/fleet-cli-nodejs/README.md

 $ fleet-cli inspect-route getFleetCount --property url http://example.com/fleetcount
 ```
-Using `fleet`'s inspect commands will help you manage your application, allowing you to track deployment information, versioning, and more.
+Using the `fleet` inspect commands will help you manage your application, allowing you to track deployment information, versioning, and more.

 ### Build fleet-cli-nodejs Locally
 To build fleet-cli from source and run locally, run the following commands: